 Rental revenue consists of lot rent, home rent, utility reimbursements, and other miscellaneous income collected at the communities.
-For the three months ended December 31, 2022, the higher revenue as compared to the prior period was primarily driven by Acquisitions as well as lot rent increases and occupancy increases across the portfolio.
-Acquisitions accounted for \$2,726 of the increase versus the prior period.
-Same Community Revenue was approximately \$782 higher than the prior period.
-The increase in Same Community Revenue was a result of increasing monthly lot rent year over year as well as growth in Same Community Occupancy and increases in utility revenue.
+For the three months ended December 31, 2023, the higher revenue as compared to the prior period was primarily driven by lot rent increases and occupancy increases across the portfolio as well as Acquisitions.
+Acquisitions accounted for \$1,403 of the increase versus the prior period.
+Same Community Revenue was a proximately \$1,658 higher than the prior period.
+The increase in Same Community Revenue was a result of increasing monthly lot rent year over year, growth in Same Community Occupancy, and increased utility revenues.